Shut Up and Dance (Black Mirror): Plot

-Kenny (Alex Lawther) returns home from his restaurant job to find that his sister Lindsey (Maya Gerber) has unintentionally infected his laptop with malware.
-Kenny downloads an anti-malware trojan, allowing unseen hackers to record him masturbating through his webcam; they email the teenager, threatening to leak the footage if he refuses to comply.
+Kenny (Alex Lawther) returns home from his restaurant job to find that his sister Lindsey (Maya Gerber) has unintentionally infected his laptop with malware while attempting to pirate films.
+He accidentally downloads an anti-malware trojan, which allows unseen hackers to record him masturbating through his webcam.
+They email the teenager, threatening to leak the footage if he refuses to comply.

 At work, Kenny receives a text summoning him to a location 15 mi away in 45 minutes.
-Feigning illness to leave, he frantically cycles there and is met by another blackmail victim (Ivanno Jeremiah), who passes Kenny a box containing a cake.
-Ordered to deliver the cake to a hotel room, Kenny meets Hector (Jerome Flynn), whom the hackers also contact; he planned to commit adultery with a prostitute, and fears he will lose custody of his children if his wife Penny (Leanne Best) finds out.
+Feigning illness to leave, he frantically cycles there and, atop a tall parking garage, is met by another blackmail victim (Ivanno Jeremiah), who passes Kenny a box containing a cake, informing him that should he do as the hackers tell him to, they'll let him off.
+Ordered to deliver the cake to a hotel room, Kenny meets Hector (Jerome Flynn) there, who is quickly contacted and threatened by the hackers.
+He is ordered to accompany Kenny to a set of coordinates via a provided car, which the hackers had threatened the CEO of the hotel chain (Susannah Doyle) into leaving at the premises earlier.
+As they drive, Hector reveals that he was waiting for a prostitute and was prepared to commit infidelity out of boredom, and is going along with the hackers' demands to keep it a secret from his wife (Leanne Best), who he suspects will win full custody of his children should she divorce him over it.

-The two are told to drive to a set of coordinates.
-Stopping for petrol, they meet Karen (Natasha Little), a friend of Hector's wife, who requests a lift home.
-Hector drives recklessly to get her there before continuing to their destination.
-Tasked with using a gun concealed in the cake to rob a bank, Hector insists on being the driver, leaving Kenny to perform the robbery.
-Despite urinating in his panic, he manages to steal a bag of cash and flee the scene with Hector.
+Noticing that the car is almost out of petrol, they pull into a service station and refill.
+There, they meet Karen (Natasha Little), a friend of Hector's wife, who requests a ride home.
+Hector is forced to drive recklessly in order to get her there so that he and Kenny can then continue towards their destination, a street around High Wycombe, in time.
+Tasked with using a hat, sunglasses and a gun concealed in the cake to rob a bank, Hector insists on being the driver, leaving Kenny to perform the robbery.
+Despite urinating in his panic, he steals a bag of cash and flees the scene with Hector.
+After narrowly avoiding a passing police car, they are ordered to take the cash to a new destination.